The City of Surrey is the largest city by land area and second most populated in Metro Vancouver.

-Within Metro Vancouver, Surrey is the largest city in land area, and second most populous city with a population of more than 517,000.
+Within Metro Vancouver, Surrey is the largest city in land area, and second most populous city.
 Learn more about the city in the Surrey census data profile.

 Surrey is comprised of urban areas as well as significant agricultural and rural areas.
 The City is also one of the fastest growing, culturally diverse cities in Canada.
 We are a forward thinking, globally recognized leader in building vibrant, sustainable communities through technology and innovation.